It is difficult to write a good blog post conclusion!

 Step 4: Close with a CTA

-The blog post conclusion ends with a CTA.
+The blog post conclusion should end with a CTA.
 The call to action depends upon the goal of your article.
 You can ask them to comment, share or buy.
 Make your CTA stand out from the rest of your article.

 Here are some more tips on how to write a great article conclusion